Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ---

-## Rapid presentation club
+## Rapid Presentation Club

-*£5 - 1.5 hours - every Tuesday (except 1st week) - 6:30 pm (UK time) - online - max 10 ppl*
+*£5 per session - 1.5 hours - every Tuesday (except 1st week) - 6:30 pm (UK time) - online - max 10 ppl*

+There will never be a single workshop that will make you a professional speaker over night.
+Practice is the key to success.

-A regular meetup for folks to practice presentations regularly.
-It is recommended to those who have taken the courses.
+Rapid presentation club is a regular meetup for folks to practice presentations regularly.
+It is recommended to those who have taken the courses and would like to imroove and polish their presentation skills.

 - Welcome newcomers and introduction
 - Topic of today